JoseEspinosa/food_addiction_analysis/notes/20200508_my_ini_summary.md

 percentile of the normal distribution of the chocolate control group.
 Mice that achieved two or three addiction-like criteria were considered addicted animals and mice that achieved 0 or 1 addiction-like criteria were considered non-addicted animals.

+Other behavioral measures, not used to classify the mice:

+**Impulsivity**: Impulsivity.
+Number of non-reinforced active lever-presses during three consecutive daily time out (10 s) after each pellet delivery. **Does this measure corresponds to the time-out of the FR5 after pellet delivery?**
+No corresponde a las sesiones diarias de self-administration.

+**Cognitive inflexibility**: ??

+**Flexibility**: ??